 When defining your organization’s company culture, you should first seek to establish your mission and values that drive what you do every day.
 What is the goal you are trying to accomplish?
 How have you decided to collectively accomplish that goal?
 Once you define this purpose, you’ll attract talent that wants to help you achieve it.

 Job seekers often leave their positions because they don’t feel compatible with their direct report.
 When defining your culture, it’s important to set expectations from the start.
 Do you have an open-door policy?
 Does your organization value ideas at every level?
 Do you practice a more authoritative or participative leadership style?

-Don’t be afraid of losing the interest of candidates that may not like your approach to leadership – you’ll find the best fit by being honest and transparent and allowing the candidate to make an informed decision.
+Don’t fear losing the interest of candidates that may not like your approach to leadership – you’ll find the best fit if you are honest and transparent and allow the candidate to make an informed decision.

 Your company culture includes the way your team works to accomplish your company goals.
 Do people work in collaborative teams or are they expected to perform as individuals?
 Is the work fast-paced or can it be a bit slow at times?
 Your job description may not clearly define the way a new hire is expected to accomplish the tasks involved in the role, but your company culture will explain what approach they’ll need to take.

 It’s important to understand that work perks do not fully define company culture.
 While many job seekers will value coffee stations, game rooms or nap pods, these perks are not a long-term solution for an organization’s culture.
 That being said, the environment you work in will have an effect on the culture that develops inside its walls.
 When describing your office culture, mention the layout of the office, the amenities, the common spaces, and even the favorite spots people visit during their lunch hour.
 By describing the physical environment, you help a potential new hire visualize themselves in your organization, leading them to make a more informed decision about the position.